-Piriformis syndrome is a condition in which the piriformis muscle, found in the buttock region from the upper femur bone to the edge of the sacrum, or the pelvic bone below the lumbar spine, contracts and spasms causing pain and tightness as well as tingling and numbness.
+Piriformis syndrome is a condition in which the piriformis muscle, found in the buttock region from the upper femur bone to the edge of the sacrum or the pelvic bone below the lumbar spine, contracts, and spasms, causing pain and tightness as well as tingling and numbness.
 The symptoms of piriformis syndrome are very similar and are often closely associated with sciatica.
 In some cases, the condition actually causes sciatic nerve irritation.
 Because the sciatic nerve runs underneath or through the middle of the piriformis muscle, contraction or inflammation of the tissues in this area may compress the sciatic nerve and develop sciatica symptoms.
-This is one of the main reasons when sciatica vs piriformis syndromeΒ gets misdiagnosed.
+This is one of the main reasons when sciatica vs. piriformis syndrome gets misdiagnosed.

 As previously mentioned, the symptoms of sciatica and piriformis syndrome are very similar.
 Both cause pain, tingling and burning sensations, and/or numbness down the affected leg, radiating down into the foot.
 Furthermore, this set of symptoms and the condition tend to closely correlate to biomechanical functional complications in the joints of the back and pelvis.
 Sciatica and piriformis syndrome may even be present simultaneously in the same person who can make telling both complications apart more difficult.